 The future of field service management is happening right before our eyes, and it’s being led by the Internet of Things.

 The Internet of Things, or IoT, is a network of physical objects that can connect to each other over the internet.
 Once connected, they’re able to talk to us, to applications, and to each other.
 They might be home appliances, office equipment, vehicles, street signs or even whole buildings.
 We call these objects ‘smart’.
-It’s been estimated that the IoT will consist of 30 billion objects by 2020.
+It’s been estimated that the IoT will consist of 30 billion objects by the end of 2020.
 A decade from now, an object that doesn’t connect to the internet could be an alien concept.

 The IoT isn’t new.
 Tech pundits have been talking about it for decades.
 In fact, 1982 saw a modified Coke machine become the first internet-connected appliance, able to report on whether newly loaded drinks were cold enough.

 But a large-scale network of smart devices didn’t become a reality till more recently.
 New, more sophisticated technologies, faster internet speeds, and a push for more mobility and efficiency in the way we live and work have triggered a revolution.
 Now all kinds of objects are being manufactured with built-in sensors and software that enable them to connect to the internet and exchange data.